List of Homeland characters: Mike Faber

-Played by Diego Klattenhoff, Mike Faber is Nick Brody's best friend, having served with him in the Marines.
+Played by Diego Klattenhoff, Mike Faber is Nick Brody's best friend and Jessica’s lover, having served with him in the Marines.
 While Brody is presumed to be dead as a prisoner-of-war, Mike gets involved in a long-term relationship with Nick's wife Jessica and becomes very attached to her and the Brody family.
 The relationship is abruptly ended when Brody returns.
 The Brody family still comes to depend on Mike when they are neglected by Nicholas.
 Mike and a fellow Marine, Lauder Wakefield, feel that Brody may have had something to do with the murder of Tom Walker and investigate the matter.
 Saul and Estes talk him down from investigating further, but he eventually confronts Jessica with his theories.
 Mike and Jessica rekindle their affair while staying under CIA protection.
 Brody eventually gives Mike his blessing to look after his family after separating from Jessica.
 Mike and Jessica are seemingly vindicated in their suspicions about Brody when he is publicly framed for the bombing of the CIA's Langley headquarters.
 In the aftermath, Mike continues to assist Jessica amid the public scrutiny her family faces.